 Long-term use of cocaine, heroin and ecstasy can lead to permanent reproductive problems for men and women.
 Talk to our team for assistance.

 Anabolic steroids used for body building or competitive sports causes testes to shrink and stops the production of sperm.
 It takes two years for sperm to return to normal after stopping steroids.

 Some studies have found that women who drink large amounts of caffeine may take longer to become pregnant and have a slightly higher risk of miscarriage and low birth weight.
 Experts advise limiting caffeine if you are trying to conceive and during pregnancy.

 A healthy weight can increase your chance of pregnancy, and having a healthy baby.
 Being overweight affects the quality of oocytes and sperm, and can reduce the chance of pregnancy, being under weight can also reduce fertility.
 Reducing a few kilos can improve the chance of pregnancy this can be achieved by healthy eating and regular exercise.
 Talk to our team for assistance.

-When considering an IVF journey, couples should primarily consider the question: "Are we fit to conceive?".
+When considering an IVF journey, couples and individuals should primarily consider the question: "Are we fit to conceive?".
 Lifestyle factors greatly affect the ability to conceive, the health of a pregnancy and your baby.
 Optimal nutrition and fitness comprise vital components, as well as keeping your stressors under control.